Honored Journalist of Ukraine

-The Honored Journalist (also translated as The Merited Journalist of Ukraine, Заслужений журналіст України) is an honorary title bestowed by Ukraine (before 1991 by the Ukrainian Soviet Socialist Republic or SSR) for "vital contribution" in the country's journalism.
+The Honored Journalist (also translated as The Merited Journalist of Ukraine, Заслужений журналіст України) is an honorary title bestowed by Ukraine (before 1991 by the Ukrainian SSR) for "vital contribution" in the country's journalism.
 The title is awarded by the President of Ukraine and accompanied by a 35 × 45 mm silver badge.

 History

 The honorary title was established by the Supreme Soviet of the Ukrainian SSR on May 7, 1981.
 By that time, four republics of the former USSR (the Estonian SSR, the Lithuanian SSR, the Georgian SSR, and the Armenian SSR) had already established such an award, whereas the Russian SSR hadn't done so until the dissolution of the Soviet Union.
 From its inception in 1981, the title required a recipient to have worked in the field of journalism for at least ten years.
 Originally, a recipient also had to be a member of the "Union of Journalists" of the Ukrainian SSR.

 After the dissolution of the USSR in 1991, Merited Journalist of Ukraine was one of 29 honorary titles that newly independent Ukraine inherited from the Ukrainian SSR.
 Since July 1994, the recipients of the title also receive a silver badge.
 The first design of the badge, awarded from July 1994 to June 2001, was a 26 × 28 mm image of a woman's head, wearing a wreath composed of ears of wheat.
 In June 2001, the silver badge was redesigned to its present form and enlarged to 30 × 40 mm; in 2007, the badge was further enlarged to its present size.